Koyasan- sacred, traditional and somewhat mysterious- was one of the most rewarding places we visited in Japan.

 Kobo Daishi lived and taught at Koyasan until his death, or entrance into eternal meditation, as some believe, in 835.
 His mausoleum at Okunoin has drawn pilgrims to Mt.
 Koya for over a millennium.

-What to See in Koyasan- Our Self-Guided Tour of Mt.
+What to See and Do in Koyasan- A Self-Guided Tour of Mt.
 Koya

-There is a lot to see in Koyasan, especially if you like visiting temples (there are 117 of them!)
+There are a lot of things to do in Koyasan, especially if you like visiting temples (there are 117 of them!)
 Most of the attractions in Koyasan are spread out along a main road, which makes it easy to find your way around.

 We spent one day and one night in Koyasan and were able to take our time visiting the main sites.